KU-Blockchain/DAO-Docs/docs/get-started/learn-and-earn.md

 ## Who to Contact If Lost

-If you have questions or need guidance, feel free to contact our current Directors of Education, [Nischay Rawal](mailto:nrawal@ku.edu) and [Wolfgang Sell](mailto:wolfgangsell@ku.edu)
+If you have questions or need guidance, feel free to contact our current Directors of Education, [Nischay Rawal](mailto:nrawal@ku.edu) and [Wolfgang Sell](mailto:wolfgangsell@ku.edu).

 **Happy learning!**